Sriracha is a trendy hot sauce in America and other countries. It’s a go-to condiment that fits perfectly with almost anything.

 As long as it is unopened and the container looks perfect, you can assume it’s good up to a year past the date, or maybe a little longer.
 Spare a few minutes to check spoilage signs before using it.

-After opening, sriracha may stay fresh up to 6 to 9 months when kept at room temperature.
+After opening, your bottle of sriracha may stay fresh up to 6 to 9 months when kept at room temperature.
 It remains fresh much longer in the fridge.

 |Sriracha (unopened)||Best by date + 1 to 2 years||–|